google/osv-scanner/USAGE.md

 By default, OSV-Scanner will not scan files that are ignored by `.gitignore` files.
 All recursively scanned files are matched to a git repository (if it exists) and any matching `.gitignore` files within that repository are taken into account.

+There is a [known issue](https://github.com/google/osv-scanner/issues/209) that the parser does not correctly respect repository boundaries.

 The `--no-ignore` flag can be used to force the scanner to scan ignored files.

 ### Specify SBOM